hugopsantos/MIUIPortugal_XML_A_TRADUZIR/README.md

 Official MIUI V7 Portuguese translation.

 Copyright (c) 2011 MIUI Portugal    miuiportugal@miuiportugal.pt
-Portuguese MIUI translation started by IoDa00 in Jan 2011, and now updated weekly by MIUI Portugal is 100% free.
+Portuguese MIUI translation started by Hugo Santos in Jan 2011, and now updated weekly by MIUI Portugal is 100% free.
 This translation is intended for personal and/or educational use only.
 It may not be duplicated, adapted or used for monetary benefit or any other purpose